rms-code/SMTP-AutoBan-With-PowerShell/README.md

 OPTIONAL - Graylog(v1.2 and 2.1 work fine)
-nxlog(or if you want, some type of log shipper that allows you to use regex) Exchange 2010(2013/2016 will work, just find your log path as it is different between them, and change config) Fortigate Firewall/$Vendor firewall, but that's on you. (firmware 5.2.x, I have not tested this on 5.4.x, input would be welcomed!)
+nxlog(or if you want, some type of log shipper that allows you to use regex) Exchange 2013/2016
-Posh-SSH module / PS v3+
+Fortigate Firewall/$Vendor firewall, but that's on you. (firmware 5.6.x) Posh-SSH module / PS v3+